Accessibility statement

 We want as many people as possible to be able to use our website and have designed it so that it lets you edit your preferred settings, with options to:

-• navigate most of it using speech recognition software
+- navigate much of the website using speech recognition software

 We have also made the website text in most areas as simple as possible to understand.
 There may still be older content on some pages where this is not the case.